10/29/2020

 Operator

 Thank you.
-Our next question comes from the line of Stephen Valacat from Barclays.
+Our next question comes from the line of Stephen Vallecat from Barclays.
 Please go ahead.

 speaker

-Great, thanks.
+Great.
+Thanks.
 Good morning, everyone.
-Chuck, let me offer my congrats on your promotion as well.
-And the comments you had on the call regarding the portfolio buying and selling was definitely helpful.
-And one of the lines in our model that really sticks out is the gain on sale of properties with some $3 billion recognized over the last five years or so.
+Shaq, let me offer my congrats on your promotion as well.
+Thank you.
+Actually, the comments you had on the call regarding the portfolio buying and selling was definitely helpful.
+One of the lines in our model that just really sticks out is the gain on sale of properties with some $3 billion recognized over the last five years or so.
 So that's definitely not lost upon us.
-The question I really have though is just related to your comments on the lower expenses in the shop portfolio, particularly on the lower PPE where you said the price per unit costs are now way down.
-Just curious how much you think that trend is more of a industry phenomenon versus how much wealth power may be driving a better than average trend on that either due to some of the initiatives like the Dallas Recruitment Center and other stuff that's more company specific.
+The question I really have, though, is just related to your comments on the lower expenses in the shop portfolio, particularly on the lower PPE where you said the price per unit costs are now way down.
+Just curious how much you think that trend is more of an industry phenomenon versus how much Well Tower may be driving a better than average trend on that, either due to some of the initiatives like the Dallas Procurement Center and other stuff that's more company-specific.
 Thanks.

 speaker